graphql-java/graphql-java-page/content/blog/getting-started-with-spring-boot.md

 toc = "true"
 +++

-This is a tutorial for people who never development a GraphQL server with Java.
+This is a tutorial for people who have never development a GraphQL server with Java.
 Some Spring Boot and Java knowledge is required.
 While we give a brief introduction into GraphQL, the focus of this tutorial is on developing a GraphQL server in Java.

 # GraphQL in 3 minutes

 GraphQL is a query language to retrieve data from a server.
 It is an alternative to REST, SOAP or gRPC in some way.

-For example, we wanna query the details for specific book from a online store backend.
+Let's suppose we want to query the details for a specific book from a online store backend.

 With GraphQL you send the following query to server to get the details for the book with the id "123":